-Under 37 CFR §42.65(b)(2), [Petitioner] must explain how the test was performed and the data was generated.
+[u]nder 37 CFR §42.65(b)(2), [Petitioner] must explain how the test was performed and the data was generated.
 Here, Park does not explain how he prepared "Perl scripts" and how the data was generated using his bespoke scripts.
 Park merely states that he "wrote" and "ran" several "perl scripts," but failed to disclose what Perl code he used in his scripts, how he determined that these scripts would work as intended, or how he ran the scripts.

-Id. at 76 (citing Ex.
-1004 ¶¶ 157-158; Ex.
+Prelim.
+Resp.
+75-76 (citing Ex.
+1004 ¶¶ 145-146; Ex.
 2055 ¶¶ 215-216).
 Patent Owner asserts Petitioner "does not establish that POSAs would have drawn conclusions about which amino acid substitutions would be tolerated at positions within PH20 based on an alignment of sequences that include other hyaluronidases, particularly given that it was known that hyaluronidases have different substrate specificities and exhibit varying levels of activity."

-Id. at 77 (citing Ex.
+Id. at 76 (citing Ex.
 2055 ¶¶ 177-178, 187).

-Patent Owner asserts that Petitioner "fails to establish that the '429 patent combined with Chao provides the requisite reasonable expectation of success that a E324D, E324N, or E324R substitution in PH20 would not only be tolerated, but would result in a protein that exhibits at least comparable hyaluronidase activity to unmodified PH201-447."
-Id. at 83.
-Patent Owner asserts "[o]nly hindsight-provided by counsel-led Park and Hecht to position 324."
+Patent Owner asserts that Petitioner "fails to establish that the '429 Patent combined with Chao provides the requisite reasonable expectation of success that a D320K or D320S substitution in PH20 would not only be tolerated, but would result in a protein that exhibits at least comparable hyaluronidase activity to unmodified PH201-447."
+Prelim.
+Resp.
+82. Patent Owner asserts "[o]nly hindsight-provided by counsel-led Park and Hecht to position 320."
 Id. at 85.